oat-sa/e2e-runner/docs/install.md

 |-- cypress/
   |-- fixtures/         # Static fixtures for your tests
   |-- integration/      # Example tests / your tests
-  |-- plugins/          # Local plugins and plugins init file
+  |-- plugins/          # The place for local plugins
   |-- screenshots/      # Output of failed tests
   |-- support/          # The place for local support commands
 </pre>